bcCOVID-19group/bcCOVID-19group-site/content/post/covid-variants-amongst-us/index.md

 sequencing (including detecting new mutations, tracking where the virus has come from, and contributing to the global database of information on COVID-19).

-Figure 2 explores how alternating the sampling strategy between weeks between high (PCR) and low (WGS) coverage would affect the number of circulating active cases at the time that a variant is detected, assuming two week delays for
+[Figure 2](#figure-figure2) explores how alternating the sampling strategy between weeks between high (PCR) and low (WGS) coverage would affect the number of circulating active cases at the time that a variant is detected, assuming two week delays for reporting:
-reporting:

-{{< figure src="figure2.png" title="Figure 2: The number of active cases of a variant when it is first detected (y-axis) when alternating weeks between high coverage (sampling 50% of cases by PCR) and low coverage (sampling 5% of cases by WGS), with an increasing number of weeks between high coverage sampling from left to right.
+{{< figure src="figure2.png" id="figure2" title="Figure 2: The number of active cases of a variant when it is first detected (y-axis) when alternating weeks between high coverage (sampling 50% of cases by PCR) and low coverage (sampling 5% of cases by WGS), with an increasing number of weeks between high coverage sampling from left to right.
 Circles give the mean and bars the 95% CI." >}}

 In terms of detecting known variants, PCR every week (first set of simulations